-- Certified Copies of Documents.
+- Business Certificates.
+The City Clerk issues Business Certificates for businesses in Cambridge.
+These certificates expire every four years and must be renewed.
+Businesses registered as an LLC or corporation do not need to file a Business Certificate in the City unless that business also uses a name other than the corporation or LLC (DBA).
+The fee is \$50.00. - Certified Copies of Documents.
 The City Clerk's Office issues a wide variety of certified copies of official documents.
 The Clerk's Office charges \$10 for birth, death, marriage, and domestic partnership certificates. - Document Sales.
 The Election Commission receives revenue from the sale of the annual street listing book. - Domestic Partners.
 The City Clerk issues a certificate of Domestic Partnership.
-The fee is \$35 per certificate (filing fee). - Miscellaneous City Clerk Charges.
-The City Clerk collects fees for the issuance of miscellaneous certificates such as physician and business registrations and constable swearing-in fees.
-Miscellaneous charges also include zoning and municipal ordinance fees and the filing fee for a zoning petition. - Municipal Lien Certificates.
+The fee is \$35 per certificate (filing fee). - Municipal Lien Certificates.
 The Finance Department issues a certificate indicating any tax or utility charges outstanding on a particular parcel of property to an individual requesting the information, within 10 days of the request.
 The cost ranges from \$25 to \$150 depending on the type of property. - Reproduction Services.
 A number of departments charge for the reproduction of department records and reports.
 In accordance 950 CMR 32.07(2), promulgated pursuant to Massachusetts General Laws Chapter 66, Section 10, the City is entitled to charge for photocopying costs at \$0.05 per page for black and white copies, and the actual cost incurred in providing copies not susceptible to ordinary means of reproduction.
 As a courtesy, the City waives the fee for the first fifty pages of black and white copies on letter or legal paper.